Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 In the above, the search term “Romance Novel” and resulted in 4 books with the tag “Sponsored” which means that these books are making a bid on the keyword “Romance Novel”.

 The beauty of using KDP advertising is that you have control of the budget allocation to specific campaigns in real-time and can attribute the ROI on the most granular level, which allows you to really scale and optimize your campaigns.
+This is the reason why a well executed Amazon Kindle advertising strategy can make or break the successful launch of a book on Amazon.
 More on that later.

 Follow any additional steps required by Amazon such as entering valid credit card information.
 When the credit card details are properly set up it will then take you to the below screen for you to start your Kindle ad campaign.